Seagate/cloudfuse/README.md

 ### from Windows .exe installer

 Downloading:

-In order to download a prebuilt version of the software, you will need to access the releases section of the Cloudfuse github page.

-Access our [releases](https://github.com/Seagate/cloudfuse/releases) page and click the [cloudfuse_install_Windows_x86_64.exe](https://github.com/Seagate/cloudfuse/releases/download/0.2.0/cloudfuse_install_Windows_x86_64.exe) option to download the windows installer.
+  In order to download a prebuilt version of the software, you will need to access our [releases](https://github.com/Seagate/cloudfuse/releases) page and click the [cloudfuse_install_Windows_x86_64.exe](https://github.com/Seagate/cloudfuse/releases/download/0.2.0/cloudfuse_install_Windows_x86_64.exe) option to download the windows installer.

 Installing:
 	Run the downloaded .exe file as administrator and follow the installation prompts.
 Do not run the GUI from the installer as there is a config saving issue currently being investigated.
 Run the GUI separately as admin after the install completes.